Vigorous Prostate Massage

 inflamed prostate gland or seminal vesicles; or

-- As a leading prostatitis researcher has stated, "prostate massage" may help by releasing the tension around nerve endings near the prostate in a manner similar to Theile's massage which helps women with IC.
+- As a leading prostatitis researcher has stated, "prostate massage" may help by releasing the tension around nerve endings behind the prostate, in the lavator ani muscles, in a manner similar to Theile's massage which helps women with IC.
 This represents a form of "myofascial release".

 However, vigorous prostatic massage may be very dangerous.
 If you have acute bacterial prostatitis it can result in septicaemia (blood poisoning).
 If you have the beginnings of a carcinoma in your prostate, it could conceivably result in the cancer being disturbed, broken up and metastasizing (spreading) around your body.
 Thirdly, it can result in prostatic calculi (little stones -- if you have them) tearing the delicate membranes in the prostate, exacerbating your CP/CPPS.
 Fourthly, there is a chance of perforation of the very thin rectal lining adjacent to the prostate, or tearing the rectal lining with a fingernail or implement.
 Fifthly, it may cause a hemorrhoid flare-up.
 In short, do NOT ask your doctor for prostate "massage" unless you have considered all the above points carefully.

 "Vigorous pressure can result in tearing the very short segment of the urethra just below the prostate and immediately before the beginning of the penile urethra (this part is usually referred to as "membranous urethra").
 The tearing can be very small and indistinguishable on routine examination but during the healing process this results in urethral stricture.
 In short, if the person giving you a massage has short fingers there is a significant probability that he/she might give you... a urethral stricture.